mfontani/scripts/README.md

 - `env | muffle-env`
 - `git push origin master:master 2>&1 | muffle-env '^SSH_'`

+## stddev

+Calculate the mean of the set (the parameters), the standard deviation, and output some useful percentile values from the set, too.
+Needs a list of numerical (integers or floating point, but beware those) numbers.

+Usage:
+- `stddev $(seq 1 10)`
+- `stddev $(seq 1 1000)`

 ## time-rollup

 Execute a command a number of times, then spit out the min, max, and a couple